Introduction to Azure security

 Express Route

-With ExpressRoute, you can establish connections to Microsoft cloud services, such as Microsoft Azure, Microsoft 365, and CRM Online.
+With ExpressRoute, you can establish connections to Azure cloud services, such as Microsoft Azure, Microsoft 365, and CRM Online.
 Connectivity can be from an any-to-any (IP VPN) network, a point-to-point Ethernet network, or a virtual cross-connection through a connectivity provider at a co-location facility.

 ExpressRoute connections do not go over the public Internet and thus can be considered more secure than VPN-based solutions.
 This allows ExpressRoute connections to offer more reliability, faster speeds, lower latencies, and higher security than typical connections over the Internet.